saoconnell/PartMachLearn/README.md

 http://groupware.les.inf.puc-rio.br/work.jsf?p1=11201

-##  Startegy
+##  Strategy

 Before starting out the project I developed the following strategy for developing the final model.

-1. During the data preprocessing I would create two datasets for building the models.
-The first dataset was just the raw data trimmed down to only the features that contributed information to the model.
-The second dataset was created by passing the first dataset through carets preprocessing function to perform the following
+1. During the data pre-processing I would create two data sets for building the models.
+The first data set was just the raw data trimmed down to only the features that contributed information to the model.
+The second data set was created by passing the first data set through carets pre-processing function to perform the following
 transformations:
   c('BoxCox', 'center', 'scale', 'pca')